sandraguiar0-bit/Data-analytics-Portfolio/README.md

 ### Financial analysis of LVMH, Air Liquide, and CAC40
 **Objective**

 In this project the goal was to analyze and compare stock market performance, volatility, and trends of **LVMH, CAC40, and Air Liquide**.
-A CSV dataset containing multiple stock prices since the beginning of the year, sourced from Yahoo Finance, was provided for analysis and transformed into a structured Excel file containing fundamental statistics useful for financial insights (correlation matrix, standard deviations etc.), all using VBA.
+The goal is to A CSV dataset containing multiple stock prices since the beginning of the year, sourced from Yahoo Finance, was provided for analysis and transformed into a structured Excel file containing fundamental statistics useful for financial insights (correlation matrix, standard deviations etc.), all using VBA.
 Once all of the data is reported onto Excel, the code then creates an HTML page containing a financial interpretation and analysis of the data.
+The goal of the report is to provide a clear investment recommendation: whether Air Liquide or LVMH stock should be purchased at the current time.

 **Key Skills**